 Janet Craig, the vice president of IR at Fortis, Inc., agrees.
 “You need to over-communicate rather than under-communicate,” she says.
 “In tough times, you have to increase your communications rather than decrease your communications.”
 Such consistency builds trust between you and your investors — perhaps the most valuable commodity when times are hard — and reassures your shareholders that things will improve.
 The economy is, after all, a cycle of ups and downs that will inevitably rebound in time.

 Nonetheless, when the news is bad, it can be tempting to try to sugarcoat the information or delay delivering it to your shareholders; in the end, however, there is no avoiding the inevitable.
 Face the challenge head on, but do so strategically.
-Downturns give you the perfect opportunity to tell your story while highlighting the go here strengths of your management team.
+Downturns give you the perfect opportunity to tell your story while highlighting the can i buy dapoxetine over the counter strengths of your management team.
 Address the issue directly, then walk your shareholders through the steps your organization is taking to weather the troubled economic times.

 “Let everyone know what the upcoming milestones are—and what management is working on,” says founder of Ste-Marie Strategies & Communications, Danielle Ste-Marie.
 “When you see management executing against these milestones, it’s very positive.”
 At the same time, you need to contextualize your efforts within the broader industry climate to prevent investor tunnel vision.
 As Clodman notes, “Companies don’t operate in isolation…Take note of what’s happening out there more broadly, and if your peers are doing something that’s a good idea, try it yourself.”
 During an economic downturn, everything is relative.